Validation of Spherical Fourier-Bessel power spectrum analysis with lognormal simulations and eBOSS DR16 LRG EZmocks: Conclusion

 Finally, we construct a Gaussian likelihood for the power spectrum, we measure the covariance matrix from all \num{1000} EZmocks with a large-eigenvalue-inversion, and we verify that the measured $\fnl$ from 100 EZmocks is consistent with zero, \cref{fig:100sims_fnl}, and that all the parameters of the model are consistent with their fiducial values.

 For the future we plan to apply the method on the data, improve the covariance estimate, and develop the multi-tracer SFB analysis.

 \acknowledgements \textcopyright 2023.
 All rights reserved.
 The authors would like to thank Zhao Cheng for helpful discussion on the EZmock catalogs.
 The authors also thank Kendrick Smith for pointing out possible problems with the approach to the covariance matrix.
+The authors are indebted to the anonymous referee who pointed out many places to make the paper significantly more readable.
 Part of this work was done at Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 This work was supported by NASA grant 15-WFIRST15-0008 \textit{Cosmology with the High Latitude Survey} Roman Science Investigation Team (SIT).
 Henry S. G. Gebhardt's research was supported by an appointment to the NASA Postdoctoral Program at the Jet Propulsion Laboratory, administered by Universities Space Research Association under contract with NASA.
 Part of this work was done at the Aspen Center of Astrophysics.